 The nature and laws of thought, the principles and conditions of correct thinking.
 As a normative science, its standard or norm is the truth, and as such it is the distinctive aid in all rational thinking.
-Elective.
-2 hours.

 187 HISTORY OF PHILOSOPHY